×

 Are common prescription medications available in Panama?

 "I need many prescriptions, we have not needed refills yet, and have some waiting for us in the US.
-I intend to make a list of prescriptions and show it to Dr. Levy and find out what is available here in Coronado and what I need to go elsewhere to find," remarked one expat living in Coronado.
+I intend to make a list of prescriptions and show it to Dr. Levy and find out what is available here in Coronado and what I need to go elsewhere to find," said one expat living in Coronado.

 View More Answers